-Why choose Latitude holiday insurance for disabled people?
+Why choose Holiday Extras' holiday insurance for disabled people?

-Theres no reason why organising travel insurance for the disabled has to be stressful or expensive.
-At Holiday Extras, when you book a Latitude policy youll get up to £15m in medical cover, cancellation cover up to £5,000 per person per trip and up to £2,000 baggage cover, at a very competitive price.
-Annual and single-trip policies are available, with options including cruise cover too.
-Latitude is ideal for family travel, and provides travel insurance for disabled children.
+There's no reason why organising travel insurance has to be stressful or expensive.
+At Holiday Extras, when you book one of our medical insurance policies you'll get cover for medical emergencies, cancellation and baggage, at a very competitive price.
+Annual and single-trip policies are available, with add-ons avaliable too.
+It's ideal for families with children too.

-How Latitude can help you book disabled travel insurance
+How our team can help you book disabled travel insurance

 Booking online is nice and easy.
 By entering your details and declaring your condition, we can guide you through our simple medical screening.
 It's just a few questions so we can arrange a suitable level of cover and an affordable price, all this means we can offer you the best travel insurance policy.

 If you'd prefer to book via telephone, that's no problem at all.
-Simply call us on 0800 093 5478 to speak to one of our friendly team members based in our UK call centre.
+Simply call us to speak to one of our friendly team members based in our Kent-based call centre.
 They'll be happy to assist you throughout the booking process and completing a one-off payment.

-Youll have complete peace of mind when travelling with Latitude holiday insurance for disabled people.
-You can reach us on our 24-hour emergency helpline; and if your flight is delayed, we can provide cancellation cover.
-You can read full details here of our Latitude policy and the travel insurance disabled cover available.
+You'll have complete peace of mind when travelling with our holiday insurance for disabled people.
+You can reach us on the 24-hour emergency helpline; and if your flight is delayed, we can provide cancellation cover.

 Top tips for travelling with a disability